Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast

-Today your ride follows a high route into Alta Langa, a stunning patchwork of hazelnut trees, towering oaks, and wide-open views of the Alps.
-You cycle an ancient road that Napolean traveled during his first war campaign in the region.
-Later, you descend into a valley that follows the ancient Roman trade route linking France and Italy.
-Coastal Ligurians traded wine, cheese, honey and especially salt in Piedmont and France.
-Pause for lunch in one of the most beautiful villages of Italy: sleepy Millesimo, reclining on the banks of the Bormida River.
-Its ancient bridge dates to the 12th century, sure to be one of the best photo ops of your vacation.
+Today, your ride follows a scenic high route into the Alta Langa, a stunning patchwork of hazelnut groves, towering oaks, and sweeping views of the Alps.
+You’ll cycle along an ancient road once traveled by Napoleon during his first military campaign in the region.
+Later, descend into a valley that traces the path of an old Roman trade route linking France and Italy—once vital for the exchange of wine, cheese, honey, and especially salt between coastal Liguria, Piedmont, and beyond.

-Continue your ride on an easy winding route along the Bormida into the Italian region of Liguria.
-At ride’s end, join a shuttle to our next hotel, built on the sandy beach of San Lorenzo al Mare on the Italian Riviera.
-Enjoy a welcome aperitivo and settle in, stroll on the beach, or swim in the azure waters of the Ligurian Sea.
-In 2020, the Foundation for Environmental Education awarded this stretch of sea with the Blue Flag for the cleanliness of its beaches and seawater and its sustainable tourism.
+Continue your ride on a gently winding route along the Bormida River into the Italian region of Liguria.
+At the end of the ride, join a shuttle to your next hotel, located directly on the sandy beach of San Lorenzo al Mare on the Italian Riviera.
+Enjoy a welcome aperitivo, settle in, stroll along the beach, or take a refreshing swim in the azure waters of the Ligurian Sea.
+In 2023, this stretch of coastline once again received the Blue Flag award from the Foundation for Environmental Education for its clean beaches, pristine seawater, and commitment to sustainable tourism.

 Today's Ride Choices